-For more information on anaesthesia in general and different types of anaesthetics, please read the RCoA leaflet: You and your anaesthetic at: rcoa.ac.uk/patientinfo/you-your-anaesthetic.
+For more information on anaesthesia in general and different types of anaesthetics, you might like to read the Royal College of Anaesthetists' leaflet: You and your anaesthetic at:

 How your airway is assessed before surgery

 Anaesthetists need to assess you and your airway so that they can plan the safest way to manage your anaesthetic.
 They will ask you some general questions about any relevant medical conditions and previous anaesthetics that you may have had.
 They will check whether you have any conditions that might prevent you from moving your neck freely.
 They will also check whether you have any issues with opening your mouth fully, any problems with acid reflux or any significant dental work.
 If you have a growth or swelling in your airway or neck, the anaesthetist will look at any relevant ultrasound or CT (computed tomography) scans as part of their assessment.